 One of Sciensano’s key objectives is to measure and monitor the population’s health by following up on relevant indicators, one of them being life expectancy.
 We track and publish life expectancy (and mortality indicators) in Belgium by region and by province.

 Life expectancy is the number of remaining years that a person of a certain age can expect to live, assuming current mortality conditions.
-For instance, life expectancy at birth in Belgium was 81.4 years in 2017, meaning that a baby born in Belgium in 2017 could expect to live 81.4 years.
+Life expectancy at birth is the most common life expectancy indicator.

-Life expectancy reflects the average longevity of a population, and as such, gives a general overview of the population’s global health status.
-Measuring Life Expectancy over a long period can inform on evolution over time; in addition it can be used for benchmarking against other countries.
+Life expectancy reflects the average longevity of a population, and as such, gives a general overview of the population’s global health status across all generations.
+Measuring life expectancy over a long period can inform on evolution over time; in addition it can be used for benchmarking against other countries.

-The changes in life expectancy cannot be attributed to specific causes.
-Actual gains in life expectancy are the result of a number of factors including, for instance, rising living standards, improved lifestyles, better education, reduction of road accidents, greater access to quality health services, etc. …
+The changes in life expectancy cannot be attributed to one single specific cause.
+Actual gains in life expectancy are the result of a number of factors including, for instance, rising living standards, improved lifestyles, better education, reduction of road accidents, greater access to quality health services, etc.

 How does life expectancy evolve over time?

-Most European countries, including Belgium, have experienced a dramatic increase in life expectancy throughout the past decades.
-In Belgium, Life Expectancy at birth was 76 years in 1990, 77.8 years in 2000, 80 years in 2010 and 81.8 years in 2019.
+Most European countries, including Belgium, have experienced an important increase in life expectancy throughout the past decades.
+In Belgium, life expectancy at birth was 76 years in 1990, 77.8 years in 2000, 80 years in 2010 and 81.8 years in 2019.

 More information on the evolution of life expectancy can be found on the website of the Health Status Report.